Private Instruction & Seminars

 How do you know when it is time to change?
 Has the communication seemed to have stopped?
 Are there goals that are just not being achieved?
 This is the hardest thing to figure out.
 Is your skater just not working hard enough?
 Are they just not capable of achieving a certain goal?
 (Because of my genetics, no matter how many times you want to break my hip bones, I cannot turn out enough for a spread eagle.)
 Look at this like a business.
 What is the goal, why aren’t they achieving it, and what can be changed (if anything) to achieve it?
 If there is an issue achieving a goal, the coach may bring this up with the parent in one of the meetings.
 Something that bothers me to no end is a skater who takes a test 4 to 5 times and fails each time.
 Were they not ready in the first place?
 If not, why was the money wasted?
 Or does the skater have a hard time performing to the “passing level” of practice they normally do, and needs to be over prepared?
 Everybody fails a test, but when it becomes more often than not, something needs to change.
 On the same line of discussion, try and see what the passing rate seems to be of all the coaches in the area.
 Does one coach seem to be a power house and is known for moving skaters successfully through their tests with a 90% pass rate?
 Another might be good with lower levels but seems to never get skaters past a certain level.
 Only by observing and asking can you figure this information out.

-For whatever reason if you have decided to change coaches, there are a few things you need to know.
-All bills must be paid to the current coach before you move on to the next.
-Ethically, the new coach should ask if there are any outstanding bills, call the previous coach to confirm, and only teach your skater once all payments have been received.
+For whatever reason if you have decided to change coaches, all bills should be paid to the current coach before you move on to the next.
+For questions and guidelines of PSA ethics, please visit: www.skatepsa.com